 Certain plants like African violets and cyclamens should be watered by immersing the pot in a bowl of tepid water.
 Top watering causes the stems to rot.
 Allow the pot to drain before returning to its saucer.

-An easy and convenient way to feed indoor plants is with a slow release fertiliser such as osmocote that will sustain your plant for up to 6 months.
+An easy and convenient way to feed indoor plants is with a slow release fertiliser that will sustain your plant for up to 6 months.
 Another fertiliser that is easy to apply is one that is mixed in with the water when watering for example Baby Bio or Nitrosol.
 Again, be careful during the winter and feed rarely, as with outdoor plants, houseplants need a time of little growth.
 Freshly potted plants will not need feeding for up to 4 weeks.

 Choose plants carefully to suit the temperature of your home.
 Sudden temperature changes will damage almost all plants.
 Avoid placing plants too close to a window as direct sunlight or coldness can damage the plant resulting in brown marks and dryness or bleaching of the leaves.

 Make it a practice to “look over” your plants when checking if they need watering.
 Check under the leaves for insects and diseases.
 Dust on the foliage clogs leaf pores and stops the plant from breathing.
 Wipe the leaves with a damp cloth.